department-of-veterans-affairs/va-mobile-app/VAMobile/documentation/design/Foundation/Design tokens/Typography.md

 ### Other
 **Open in**: [Storybook](https://department-of-veterans-affairs.github.io/va-mobile-library/?path=/docs/design-tokens-typography--docs#other)
-<iframe width="800" height="400" title="Image of design tokens in Figma" src="https://www.figma.com/embed?embed_host=share&url=https%3A%2F%2Fwww.figma.com/design/rdLIEaC9rVwX70QbIGkMvG/%F0%9F%93%90-Design-Tokens-Library---Design-System---VA-Mobile?node-id=2321-2927&t=CwihCLOelO0fGAMq-4" allowfullscreen></iframe>
+<iframe width="800" height="500" title="Image of design tokens in Figma" src="https://www.figma.com/embed?embed_host=share&url=https%3A%2F%2Fwww.figma.com/design/rdLIEaC9rVwX70QbIGkMvG/%F0%9F%93%90-Design-Tokens-Library---Design-System---VA-Mobile?node-id=2321-2927&t=CwihCLOelO0fGAMq-4" allowfullscreen></iframe>

 ## How to use typography tokens

 Designers and engineers are encouraged to use typography tokens to ensure a consistent look and feel throughout the app.
 Multiple typography tokens are combined to create composite tokens (aka text styles).
 To use typography tokens and text styles in the app, we recommend a few different approaches:

-- For Headings and Body copy, use the Text component.
+- For Headings and Body copy, use the [Text component](/va-mobile-app/design/Components/Text/Text).
-- For larger Display copy, use the Text component.
+- For larger Display copy, use the [Text component](/va-mobile-app/design/Components/Text/Text).
 - For smaller Navigation copy (such as the bottom tab bar), apply the Navigation text style directly to a text box.

 **Coming soon**